docker/compose/docs/compose-file.md

 > [Version 2 file format](#version-2) only.

-Add build arguments.
-You can use either an array or a dictionary.
-Any boolean values; true, false, yes, no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.
+Add build arguments, which are environment variables accessible only during the build process.

 First, specify the arguments in your Dockerfile: